-Repeat handling is controlled via the Place repeat reads drop-down menu in the Alignment tab of the Advanced Assembly Options dialog.
+Repeat handling is controlled via the Place repeat reads drop-down menu in the Alignment tab.
+This tab is accessed from the Assembly Options screen by pressing the Advanced Options button, then the Alignment tab.

 The repeat threshold can also be computed by multiplying the Match repeat percent parameter value in the Advanced Assembly Options dialog by the Expected coverage.
 Any mer that occurs more frequently than the computed threshold is not considered for use as a mer tag in determining overlaps.
 Coverage can be determined in two ways: